 What do I mean by rented property?

-Now your business could have several different reasons of having a website: lead generation, information, e-commerce, customer service.
+Now your business could have several different reasons for having a website: lead generation, information, e-commerce, customer service.
 Whatever the purpose, you need to find out how to ‘own’ your audience.

 So how do you find out how to own your audience?
-Well there’s three steps that we recommend.
+Well, there are three steps that we recommend.

 1. Engage them better than your competitors.

 In order to stick out from the competition and keep your customers satisfied, you need to open up the conversation and keep it going way better than your competitors. it’s the birthday card trick – companies don’t send you those cards in the mail because they like paying postage.
 They do it because it engages you to think of them.
 Just be authentic and talk to your clients and potential customers.
 They will love you for it

 Once you earn the trust of your customers they will feel much more comfortable giving you their email address or even their phone number.
 It might take a while, but it’s totally worth the effort in engagement when somebody gives you their email address and says “please send me your stuff I love it”

 3. Give them more value than they are paying for.